scarolan/harness-lemmings/README.md

 ```

 The Dockerfile does the heavy lifting:
-1. Downloads Lemmings shareware v1.9 (freely distributable, ~4MB WAD + EXE)
+1. Downloads Lemmings DosBox image
 2. Creates a `.jsdos` bundle (DOSBox-in-WebAssembly game package)
 3. Packages everything in an nginx container

-At runtime, the browser loads js-dos from CDN, which emulates DOSBox in WebAssembly, and runs the original Lemmings.EXE with the shareware WAD.
+At runtime, the browser loads js-dos from CDN, which emulates DOSBox in WebAssembly, and runs the original Lemmings.EXE.
 Full game, in a browser, deployed by a CI/CD pipeline.

 ## Customization